trimstray/nginx-admins-handbook/README.md

 - the [NGINX on CentOS 7](#install-nginx-on-centos-7)
 - the [OpenResty on CentOS 7](#install-openresty-on-centos-7)
 - the [Tengine on Ubuntu 18.04](#install-tengine-on-ubuntu-1804)

+Each of them is suited towards a high performance as well as high-concurrency applications.
+They work great as a high-end proxy servers too.

 Look also on this short note about the system locations.
 That can be useful too: